 The good news is that there is absolutely nothing wrong with the fruit, and the taste is fine.
 Scar tissue forms over the cracks, preventing access to bacteria and fungi, which would result in rotting.

 Occasionally, with heavy rains the scar tissue may open up resulting in some rotting.
-This is different than the cosmetic cracking and you will want to harvest those tomatoes and cut off the portion with open cracking.
+This is no longer just cosmetic and you will want to harvest those tomatoes and cut off the portion with open cracking.

 Longitudinal Cracking: